Start managing apps

 Select one of the labels.

 After you choose a label, it displays in the Label field.
-Astra also updates the Unselected Resources section to show the resources that don’t match the selected label.
+Astra Control also updates the Unselected Resources section to show the resources that don’t match the selected label.

 Unselected Resources: Verify the app resources that you don’t want to protect.